 Whole school approaches.
 The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The curriculum is designed to ensure the inclusion of all students.
-Intervention packages are bespoke and needs led.
-Students are supported in following their interests, and chosen curriculum, regardless of their SEND and/or All students, regardless of their ability and/or additional needs, have full access to a varied and balanced curriculum.
+All students, regardless of their ability and/or additional needs, have full access to a varied and balanced curriculum.
+All students are able to boost their independent learning and literacy & numeracy skills through application throughout the curriculum.
+Assessments (including dyslexia testing) are used to identify students who need specific Intervention packages are bespoke and needs led.
 The progress of students taking part in intervention groups is continually monitored and evaluated to make sure it is supporting children effectively.
+The intervention packages are adapted in light of student progress.
+Extra support or challenge may be delivered within a small group teacher-led or teaching assistant-led intervention.
+Students are supported in following their interests, and chosen curriculum, regardless of their SEND and/or disabilities.
 Students with special needs and/or disabilities can access the curriculum with adult support as appropriate and may involve one-to-one support.
-All students are able to boost their independent learning and literacy & numeracy skills through application throughout the curriculum.
-The intervention packages are adapted in light of student progress.
-This may include creating resources for individual children, focused work to Assessments (including dyslexia testing) are used to identify students who need specific interventions.
-Extra support or challenge may be delivered within a small group teacher-led or teaching assistant-led intervention. introduce topics, and targeted work to help a child become a more independent learner.
+This may include creating resources for individual children, focused work to introduce topics, and targeted work to help a child become a more independent learner.
 We liaise with other schools to provide opportunities in focused curriculum areas for example: tennis, bowling and hockey.
 We ensure these interventions are closely linked with the class curriculum so that all of the children's learning is linked together.
-Secondary schools also offer workshops in different areas of the Within previous terms, interventions have included: curriculum.
-Using phonics skills to support reading and writing -spelling, punctuation and grammar
+Secondary schools also offer workshops in different areas of the curriculum.
+Within previous terms, interventions have included: Using phonics skills to support reading and writing -spelling, punctuation and grammar

-- handwriting - numeracy - speech and language skills - social skills development - motor and coordination skills development --- --
+- speech and language skills - social skills development - motor and coordination skills development